About privacy: Is it truly public? What is wise to share? (some notes) (main)

 - Keep in mind cost vs. benefit or risk: some protections are simple and reduce risk, others might be too costly to be worth it so having a fallback could help.

-- What could an enemy use against you, like governments (or anyone w/ power) that make life sometimes harder for those w/ whom they disagree?
+- What could an enemy (anyone who wants you to fail) use against you?
+Things about you that make life harder at all, for those w/ whom they disagree?

 - Can it be used for ID theft (i.e., someone sells your house while you're on vacation, incurs debts/crimes in your name, falsely damages your reputation, ...)?